 On the heels of Griffey’s departure came Japanese import Ichiro Suzuki, who laid the foundation for his Hall of Fame career as a Mariner.
 A one-of-a-kind player, Ichiro wowed fans on two continents with his blazing speed, prolific hitting, and cannon arm.

 Those years are long gone though.
 Seattle’s baseball fever has since waned due to years of mediocrity; overtaken by excitement for winning football and soccer.

-Signing Otani not only presents an opportunity to change the perception of the Mariners as a downtrodden organization.
+Signing Ohtani not only presents an opportunity to change the perception of the Mariners as a downtrodden organization.
 He could significantly improve their fortune in the win-loss column.

 Otani missed a large portion of last season with ankle and thigh problems, but he’s just one year removed from a 1.86 ERA and striking out 174 hitters in 140 innings.
 Moreover, the left-handed hitter blasted 22 home runs in 382 plate appearances in 2016.

-Since Otani is testing free agency before age-25, strict financial rules prevent richer organizations from gaining an undue advantage over smaller market clubs.
+Since Ohtani is testing free agency before age-25, strict financial rules prevent richer organizations from gaining an undue advantage over smaller market clubs.
 Essentially, the playing field is relatively level for all 30 clubs.
-In the end, it’ll come down to where Otani wants to live and play.
+In the end, it’ll come down to where Ohtani wants to live and play.